Expressive Writing

 The Artist’s Way by Julia Cameron is a wonderful experience to take yourself through first thing over consecutive days and weeks.

-Journaling in the morning is a healthy way to gain perspective on where you’re at, on what you need to do, and on what you can do to help yourself in the process.
+Journaling in the morning is a healthy way to gain perspective on where you’re at, what you need to do, and how you can help yourself in the process.

 Grab a pen and paper and answer these questions:

-I hope this article helps you start an expressive writing practice.
+I hope this article helps you start practicing expressive writing.
 Happy journaling!

 References: Matt Evans, Wellness: How journaling can boost your immune system and mental health, 2020, accessed 1.12.21, https://www.fitandwell.com/news/wellness-how-journaling-can-boost-your-immune-system-and-mental-health